OSU Art Festival

 1. OSU requires artists to be present and available during festival hours.
 While agents, representatives, and/or assistants are welcome, they cannot act as a replacement or substitute for an exhibiting artist.

-2. Artists must remain at the festival until 6:00 pm on Saturday, September 14.
-OSU and SAHC request artists respect this important festival rule.
-Artists who breakdown and leave early compromise their standing with OSU, SAHC, and the OSU Art Festival and may forfeit their ability to exhibit in the 2020 festival.
+2. Artists must remain at the festival until 8:00 p.m. on October 14.
+OSU requests artists respect this important festival rule.
+Artists who breakdown and leave early compromise their standing with OSU and the OSU Art Festival and may forfeit their ability to exhibit in future festivals.

 3. Artists must exhibit only original, handcrafted work.
 All work must be available for sale.
 Artists may not exhibit or sell subcontracted work for another artist.
 Mass-produced work is prohibited.
 Work created using commercial casts/molds, kits, patterns, and/or copyrighted designs is prohibited.
 Reproductions are prohibited.
 Items such as imports, plants, velvet paintings, and commercially or factory-produced merchandise from artist shops is prohibited.
 Commercially fabricated embellishments must not form more than 25% of any work art.